Dungu, Democratic Republic of the Congo

-In 2004 its population was estimated at over 23,000.

-The major tribe is the Azande, and the national language used locally is Pa-Zande [(Zande language) and Lingala.
-Some people speak a dialect of Lingala called Bangala, which contains many words from Zande language, Swahili, and other languages.
+History

 Colonial history

 In 1942, the Belgian territorial administrator Schollaert was given the task of building a bridge across the Dungu River.
 Instead of building a two-lane bridge as ordered, he built a one-lane bridge.
 With the remaining bricks he built a medieval style castle with 40 rooms between the Dungu and Kibali rivers.

 Recent history and situation

 Since the early 1990s, Sudanese refugees from the Second Sudanese Civil War have settled north of Dungu in two refugee camps, Kaka I and Kaka II, set up by Oxfam Quebec, an implementing partner of UNHCR in the Democratic Republic of Congo.

 In September 2005 Joseph Kony's Lord's Resistance Army (LRA) entered Dungu Territory from Sudan and set up in Garamba National Park.
 Since October 2008, following attacks by the LRA, Médecins Sans Frontières has had a team in Dungu to help with the wounded and the health needs of the displaced, soon followed by other international relief NGOs such as Solidarités, Oxfam Quebec, Cesvi, Coopi, Danish Refugee Council and Medair.
 In December 2008 the LRA attacked the town of Dungu, resulting in all inhabitants temporarily fleeing.

 According to an August 2009 report of Radio Okapi, 100,000 people in Dungu Territory have been displaced by the fighting.